Factors That Influence Food Choices

 Our family has an enormous influence on the foods we eat.
 As such, it’s one of the most noteworthy factors that influence food choices.

-As a result, children who grow up in a household that values health and nutritious meals are much more likely to eat healthily as adults.
+As a result, children who grow up in a household that values health and nutrition are much more likely to eat balanced, nutritious foods as adults.

 From the moment we begin school, our values and choices are shaped by those with whom we associate.
 As we grow up and gain greater independence, the degree to which our parents influence our food selections diminishes.
 The impact our families have on what we eat begins to be replaced by what we see our peers eat, particularly at school.